haleykwok/Website_Hugo_Academic/content/publication/kwok2025/index.md

 <!--
 ---
-title: : Risk-aware Machine Learning Systems for Safety and Quality-Critical Applications
+title: : Risk-aware Machine Learning Systems for Safety and Quality-Critical Applications [Work in Progress]

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
-# authors:
+authors:
-#   - N. Ahmed
-#   - H. C. Kwok
+  - H. C. Kwok
-#   - M. Hamdaqa
-#   - W. K. G. Assunção

 # Author notes (optional)